NicholasMurray/javascript-accessibility-podcast/README.md

  * Gareth
 9. What Web Accessibility Tools are available for developers?
  * Nicholas
- - Unit Testing - axe-core
+ - Unit Testing - axe-core from Deque
- - End to End Testing - axe-webdriverjs
+ - End to End Testing - axe-webdriverjs for selenium, cypress-axe for react cypress
  - Chrome DevTools tools - Accessibility Tab in the Styles Windows
  - Chrome extensions - site improve, axe, lighthouse
- - Screen readers, Narrator for windows, Voiceover for mac - https://webaim.org/articles/voiceover/
+ - Manual TestingScreen readers, Narrator for windows, NVDA for windows, Voiceover for mac - https://webaim.org/articles/voiceover/
- - Manual Testing
- - Visibility Colour Contrast - color contrast analyzer, site improve acces
+ - Visibility Colour Contrast - color contrast analyzer, site improve accessibility checker
 10. What assistive technologies are used for web browsing?
  * Gareth
 11. What guidelines are available for the developers and designers?
  * Nicholas
+  - WCAG - Web Content Accessibility Guidelines - https://www.w3.org/WAI/standards-guidelines/wcag/
 12. Accessibility can’t fall on one person’s shoulders.
 It’s a collective involvement throughout your organisation and projects.
 Do you agree?
  * Nicholas, Gareth